mariohernandez/mariohernandezio/src/blog/storybook-components.md

 {% endraw %}

 * We set a variable with `content|render` as its value.
 The only purpose for this variable is to make Drupal aware of the entire content array for caching purposes.
-* Next we setup a variable called **article_title** which we structured the same way as the title component:
+* Next, we setup a variable called **article_title** which we structured the same way as the title component:
   * Notice how for the **text** and **url** properties we are using Drupal specific variables (**label** and **url**), accordingly.
 If you look in the comments in _node--article--teaser.html.twig_ you will see these two variables.
 * We are using a Twig **include** statement with the **@molecules** namespace to nest the Card component into the node template.
 The same way we nested the Title component into the Card.
 * We mapped Drupal's attributes into the component's attributes placeholder so Drupal can inject any attributes such as CSS classes, IDs, Data attributes, etc. into the component.
 This is important because we want to make sure that although our markup is custom, our components still take advantage of everything Drupal has to offer.
-* Finally we mapped the image, title and teaser fields from Drupal to the component's equivalent fields.
+* Finally, we mapped the image, title and teaser fields from Drupal to the component's equivalent fields.
 * Save the changes to the template and clear Drupal's cache
 * Reload the homepage and you should see the article node being rendered using the Card component.
 See below:
 ![Example of twig debugging](/images/integrated-card.webp){.body-image .body-image--narrow}
 * If you right-click on the article and select **Inspect**, you will notice the following:
   * Drupal is now using our **node--article--teaser.html.twig**, we can tell because the filename with an **X** before its name is **node--article--teaser.html.twig** but if we look a little lower we will see **BEGIN OUTPUT From 'themes/custom/storybook/src/templates/content/node--article--teaser.html.twig'**.
-  * You will also noticed that the article is using the custom markup we wrote for the Card component which is more semantic, accessible, but in addition to this, the **`<article>`** tag is also inheriting several other attributes that were provided by Drupal through its Attributes variable.
+  * You will also notice that the article is using the custom markup we wrote for the Card component which is more semantic, accessible, but in addition to this, the **`<article>`** tag is also inheriting several other attributes that were provided by Drupal through its Attributes variable.
 See below:

 ![Drupal template suggestions in code inspector](/images/attr.webp){.body-image .body-image--wide}

 ## In closing

-This is only a small example of how to build a simple component in Storybook using Twig and then integrate it with Drupal so content is rendered in a more semantic and accessible manner.
+This is only a small example of how to build a simple component in Storybook using Twig and then integrate it with Drupal, so content is rendered in a more semantic and accessible manner.
 There are many more advantages of implementing a system like this.
 I hope this was helpful and see the potential of a component-driven environment using Storybook.
 Thanks for visiting.